BarisAlbayrakIEEE/StructuralAnalysis/sql/README.md

 the 1st one is way more crucial.
 Anyway, the read operations are performance critical.

-**As a summary, the DB tables shall be designed considering the performance of the read operations.**
+**As a summary, the RF tables shall be designed considering the performance of the read operations.**

 Currently, the RF tables are separated to define a table for each SC-FM couple.
 However, each table corresponding to each SC-FM combination may contain a large number of rows (e.g. 10^8)